-During 2023 and 2024, the People and Compensation Committee engaged its external compensation consultants to conduct a peer group review as a follow-up to the extensive review conducted in 2020.
+During 2023, 2024, and 2025, the People and Compensation Committee engaged an external independent compensation consultant to conduct a peer group review as a follow-up to the extensive review conducted in 2020.
 The 2023/2024 review process found that some peers in the REIT's broad peer group were no longer in the size screening range, resulting in lower relative positioning of the REIT, and thus became less relevant as comparators.
-In addition, the REIT's broad peer group has been narrowed to create a more appropriate industry-based group with the removal of asset management companies.
-See Compensation Discussion and Analysis - 2023 and 2024 Compensation Peer Groups for additional details.
+The broad peer group was therefore narrowed in 2024 and, in response to unitholder feedback, has been eliminated entirely in 2025.
+The People and Compensation Committee determined that the Canadian REIT subgroup was sufficient at this time and could be reconsidered in the future if the number or correlation of REIT peers was altered due to industry consolidation or other factors.
+The committee continues to balance the insight from peer group benchmarking with other data sources, the broader REIT environment, and counsel from external compensation consultants, to inform its view on compensation.
+See Compensation Discussion and Analysis - 2024 and 2025 Compensation Peer Groups for additional details.